raphaelaussenac/forestdiversity/README.md

 #### How to compute spatial diversity  metrics
 Need first to compute a TabDist object using create_TabDist function using the data (data.frame), the shape of the plot and its coordinates
-Metrics can then be computed using the TabDist obejct Refs for the metrics and correction :
+Metrics can then be computed using the TabDist object

+Refs for the metrics and correction :

 	Pommerening and UriaDiez, 2017 : Do large forest trees tend towards high species mingling ?
 	Hui and Gadow, 2002 : Characterizing forest spatial structure and diversity Zenner and Hibbs, 2000 : A new method for modeling the heterogeneity of forest structure Pommerening and Stoyan, 2006 : Edge-correction needs in estimation indices of spatial forest structure

 ### Landscape level metrics